Music at sporting events: Basketball

-Baseball music
+Baseball

 Ballpark music performed by an organist debuted at Chicago's Wrigley Field in 1941, and had spread to most other Major League parks by the 1960s.

 Beginning in the mid-1970s, pre-recorded pop and rock music began to supplement the organ music (or replace it entirely) at many ballparks.
 A very popular theme song is "Meet the Mets" from 1962 when the Mets joined the MLB.
 The Mets also had a theme song for their World Series run in 1986, "Let's Go Mets".

 In the modern evolution of the sport, many athletes now have "theme songs" that are played when they come up to bat.
 Slate notes that Major League Baseball players "can pick several songs as personal themes for their plate appearances, sometimes a rotation of four different tracks a game."
 Indeed, in 2004, the Wall Street Journal reported that the longtime organist for Dodger Stadium "has been usurped by a deejay who sits directly below her.
 He plays a selection of hip-hop and rock, interspersed with devices designed to pump up the crowd and the stadium's volume."
 In that same year, the Dropkick Murphys' version of a 1902 Red Sox fight song ended up inspiring Red Sox fandom, as their team headed to victory in both the 2004 ALCS and the 2004 World Series.